Wikunia/Enigma.jl/README.md

 You'll be able to decode and encode messages like using the [Enigma Machine](https://en.wikipedia.org/wiki/Enigma_machine) with this package.
-Even more awesome you can try cracking the code by given hints ;)
+Even more awesome you can try breaking Enigma ciphers using hints ;)

 Currently there are five different rotors: